sealvault/sealvault/website/src/dev-docs/design/cryptography.md

 implementation by reputable authors that is popular in the Rust Ethereum ecosystem, but it has not been audited independently.

+The alternative would be the [Rust wrapper](https://docs.rs/secp256k1/latest/secp256k1/) around Bitcoin core's C [libsecp256k1](https://github.com/bitcoin-core/secp256k1) which is the most battle tested `secp256k1` implementation.
+In spite of this we went the RustCrypto implementation for the following reasons:

+1. We already have RustCrytpo dependencies, we like the project, and we will be using more of their ECC crates in the future as they simplify our implementation with common traits.
+1. We prefer pure Rust dependencies when possible for safety.

 [^0]:
     The [linked RFC](https://datatracker.ietf.org/doc/html/rfc7539) is actually
     about ChaCha20Poly1305, not XChaCha20Poly1305.
 The difference is that